rm-controls/rm_controllers/rm_shooter_controllers/README.md

 `shooter_controller` (`type: rm_shooter_controllers/Controller`)

-- It is used to configure relevant parameters for the shooter controller
+- It is used to configure relevant parameters for the shooter controller.

 - publish_rate: 50